-This new, independent and strategic group seeks to take the DSSLG work forward, with its key priority to advise, inform and influence higher education providers to improve support for disabled students.
+This new, independent and strategic group has as its key priority to advise, inform and influence higher education providers to improve support for disabled students.

 Through a competitive process, Advance HE was awarded funding by the Office for Students to support the Disabled Students’ Commission for three years.
 Advance HE will have responsibility for providing secretariat support, as well as overseeing the management, coordination and dissemination of research and other DSC outcomes.

-This includes assisting with the group’s annual State of the Nation report about the picture of disability in higher education in England.
+This includes assisting with the group’s annual report about the picture of disability in higher education in England.

 Professor Geoff Layer, who was previously Chair of the DSSLG and a current Advance HE Board Member, was appointed Chair of the Disabled Students’ Commission in July 2019 as part of the ministerial announcement of the DSC.
 Chris Millward, the OfS’s Director for Fair Access and Participation was nominated as a commissioner by the OfS.